da-x/spectree/README.md

 ```

-### Remote Builds (COPR)
+### Remote Builds (Copr)

-Build artifacts remain on COPR infrastructure.
+Build artifacts remain on Copr infrastructure.
 Local workspace only contains source preparation, in that case `builds/` is not maintained and we only need to clone source RPMs from Git if we are working with remotes.

 ## Advanced Features